WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/store
 - the instruction (STORE numtype_u0 sz_u1? x memarg) is valid with the instruction type [I32, valtype_u2] -> [] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - Either:
     - the number type numtype_u0 is nt.